ARMmbed/BLEIntros/Docs/Advanced/Overview.md

-#mbed and BLE in Depth
+#Section overview

-This section covers some BLE and mbed concepts in greater detailed than our Getting Started section:
+This section covers some BLE and mbed concepts in greater detail.

-1. [Event Driven Programming](../mbed_Classic/Events.md): the event-driven nature of mbed programming and specifically its use in BLE.

-2. [Debugging BLE on mbed](../Advanced/Debugging.md): some techniques for debugging BLE.

-3. [Rapid prototyping on mbed BLE](../Advanced/Prototyping.md): how to rapidly prototype your product's app side.

-2. [Modes and Profiles](../Introduction/BLEInDepth.md): some BLE concepts such as GATT, GAP, advertising and connected modes and profiles.

-3. [Connection Parameters](../Introduction/ConnectionParameters.md): parameters that affect BLE's operation and specifically power use.

-4. [BLE Limitations](../Advanced/Limitations.md): current limitations of the BLE technology.

-#Advanced Samples Overview

-Our advanced samples are designed to help you get serious projects into the prototyping stage.

 ##Service Templates